-- √ Make sure that the dehumidifier works and measure the relative humidity in the space before completing the installation. - √ Drain the dehumidifier's collected water to a plumbing drain in a code-approved way. - √ Give the homeowner the user guide and warranty information, and explain how to use the dehumidifier.
-Show the occupant how to clean or change the filter and how to clean the condensate drain.
+- √ Verify that the dehumidifier's relative-humidity measurement is accurate, using a secondary independent measurement. - ✓ Give the resident the user guide and warranty information, and explain how to use the dehumidifier. - ✓ Show the occupant how to clean or change the filter and how to clean the condensate drain. - ✓ Permanently remove old appliance from job site and recycle or dispose of removed appliance and its refrigerant to comply with local and federal law (EPA Section 608 of Clean Air Act of 1990).

-1.6.3 Crawl Space Moisture and Safety Issues
+1.6.7 Ground-Moisture Barriers